What is the Bitcoin Market Cycle?

 Gauging the Cycle with New Interest in Bitcoin

 Peak interest in Bitcoin, as measured by Google search activity, was reached in December 2017 in tandem with a bull market run up to an all-time high.
-Since then, Google trends show search volume for 'Bitcoin' hasn’t reached the same levels of the 2017 bull run.
+Since then, Google trends show search volume for 'Bitcoin' hasn’t reached the same levels of the 2017 bull run, despite delivering multiple all-time highs since.

 However, interest in crypto at large has surged since.
 Google search volume for ‘crypto’ topped out during the 2021 bull run; attention is now given to the whole ecosystem, which has evolved dramatically since the days of Bitcoin dominance.